Will-Georges/Barcode-Bites/README.md

 ## Versioning Convention

 The version number of the extension is specified in the `manifest.json` file.
-The format used is "Major.Minor.Patch.Revised" (e.g., "1.0.1.0").
+The format used is "Major.Minor.Patch.Revised" (E.g. "1.0.1.0").
 Each part of the version number has a specific purpose:

 - **Major Version**: Increased when an API change or significant change is made.
 - **Minor Version**: Increased when functionality is added, or a medium-scale change is made.